 Why join the Council?
 Collectively we can do so much more than working in isolation.
-We are a member driven organization committed to creating an environment that promotes and maintains a comprehensive continuum of services to help Arizona’s children, adults, and families build lives of quality and self-sufficiency.
+We are a member driven organization committed to creating an environment that promotes and maintains a comprehensive, high quality, continuum of services to help Arizona’s children, adults, and families build lives of quality and recovery.
 The Council provides training, resources, research, policy analysis and advocacy, and opportunities to directly impact public policy on a local, state, and national level.
 Together we can address gaps in services and funding, and work to improve access to quality behavioral health, substance abuse, child welfare, and juvenile justice services for individuals and families in Arizona.

 What is involved in Council Membership?
 As a Council member agency, you and your staff will be able to participate in Council activities, committees, and advocacy efforts.
 For instance, you will receive:

-- Discounts on Council on Accreditation (COA) fees
+- Discounts (10%) on Council on Accreditation (COA) fees

 - Networking opportunities with other human service providers

-- Opportunities to directly impact policy and decision making within state departments, at the legislature, and with the Governor’s office
+- Opportunities to impact policy and decision making within state departments, at the legislature, and with the Governor’s office

 - Periodic updates and alerts on local, state, and national policy issues impacting human service providers